dcos/dcos-docs/1.8/administration/installing/deploying-a-local-dcos-universe.md

 # <a name="default"></a>Installing the default Universe packages

-1. Since DC/OS 1.8 is not the latest release, you will need to build your own local Universe image.
+1. Because DC/OS 1.8 is not the latest release, you will need to build your own local Universe image.
 Follow [these instructions][4], skipping step 3.

 2. Load the container into the local Docker instance on each of your master nodes: